mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I really like the CyberPower UPS.
 It has a nice display, user-friendly.

+## Choosing a power strip

+TODO: Why power strip?
+Need it for components that don't need battery backup.

-### Power strip
+### Review: XX

+More important to have more rear outlets.
+I occasionally use the front outlets, but I've only ever used two at a time at maximum.
+If I were doing it again, I'd choose a strip that has more rear outlets and fewer

-### Pi rack mount
+## Choosing a Raspberry Pi rack mount

+I do a lot of professional and hobby projects with Raspberry Pis.
+I thought it would be fun to have a Raspberry Pi rack in my server.
+I didn't choose a PoE switch, but I had a 5-port PoE switch from my previous setup that I could chain together.

 Uctronics - draw the fucking owl instructions don't fit together great
 PoE fan is super loud, but you can turn it off
 HDMI ports need to be secured better

-### Rack shelves
+## Choosing Rack shelves

 Beware the bottom lip.

-#### Also ran: Star-Tech shelves
+### Review: Star-Tech shelves

 I originally purchasd

 Star-Tech shelf extends over into next level.

-### Patch panel
+### Review: XX shelves

+## Choosing a patch panel

-#### What the heck is a patch panel?
+### What the hell is a patch panel?

+From reading a lot of homelab blog posts, I noticed a lot of other homelabbers building a patch panel.

-My first question was, "What the hell is a patch panel?"
+When it came time to finally build my server rack, I finally had to ask the question, "What the hell is a patch panel?"

-In homelab and IT forums, I constantly see pictures of people posting beautifully organized cables.
-And I thought one day, I'd understand what leads to that.

-And then I looked into patch panels and I was even more confused.
+Shopping around for patch panels made me even more confused.
 It's just a row of empty spaces?
 Huh?
 What's the point of that?

 From continued reading, it seems like the point of patch panels is just to keep things tidy.
 If you just allowed every node in your server rack to connect its network cable to the networking switch, then it would be a mess of wires from all different directions.
 The patch panel hides this mayhem in the back of your rack, and then the front side looks neat and tidy.
 And then you label everything.

-### Cage nuts
+## Choosing cage nuts

 You need cage nuts to secure rack components to your rack.
 Most rack-mountable components come with their own cage nuts, but enough don't that you'll need some extras.

 Fortunately, they're small and cheap.

-### Cable ties
+### Review: XX Cage nuts

+Cage nuts, not so good
+Can't twist with your fingers like the ones that came with the startech rack Screw heads strip easily

+## Choosing Ethernet and fiber cables

+If you're converting an existing setup to a server rack, you'll likely need new Ethernet cables.
+If you're including a patch panel, remember to buy short (6-12") cables (sometimes called "patch cables") to connect the patch panel to your switch.

+Depending on your patch panel and switch layout, you may need a mix of different cable lengths.
+For example, on my rack, port 16 on my switch is just XX" from port 16 on my patchpanel, but port 1 on my switch is XX" from its corresponding patch panel port.

+I bought 6", 12", and 3' Ethernet cables at a ratio of about 5:2:1.

+Some people are creative and buy different colors to represent different functionality.
+I'm boring and just stuck with blue and black Ethernet cables because they look standard and proper to me.

+{{<notice type="info">}}

+**Gotcha**: If you use fiber, make sure that all your SFP+ cables match in "mode."
+You can't mix single-mode fiber with multimode fiber.

+{{</notice>}}

+## Choosing cable ties

 Cable ties are optional, but if you want to keep everything clean, you either need to cut your own cables or wrap up the excess with cable ties.
 You can also join groups of wires together with cable ties.